FrogyPogy/Mask-RCNN/README.md

 ![Screenshot 2023-02-18 154952](https://user-images.githubusercontent.com/60029146/219943863-63467d85-db8e-40f8-b712-a31ed89717fb.jpg)

+> [!NOTE]
+> This project aims to detect road markings using mask-rcnn with a dataset that has been annotated with the vcc annotator
 > [!TIP]
 > ## Installation Guide.
 > 1. Install nvidia cuda in your local machine.
 This project using nvidia cuda ver.
 11.0